Graduate Research Fellowship - Frequently Asked Questions

 - What is the total amount available for this fellowship?

-- A research grant of up to $25,000 will be awarded to successful applicants (i.e., accredited universities in the U.S.) toward costs associated with the fellowship recipient's dissertation research.
+- Successful applicants (i.e., accredited academic institutions universities in the U.S.) to the Social and Behavioral Sciences solicitation will be awarded a research grant up to $32,000 toward costs associated with the fellowship recipient's dissertation research.

-- Students do not receive awards directly.
-The university is ultimately responsibility for the administration of grant funds and for making periodic payments to the fellowship recipient.
+Students do not receive awards directly.
+The academic institutions are ultimately responsibility for the administration of grant funds and for making periodic payments to the fellowship recipient.
 Also, please note that funds will not be paid in a lump sum, but rather disbursed over time as project costs are incurred or anticipated.
 In addition, the fellowship recipient is eligible for funding only during months of enrollment in a full-time program leading to the doctoral degree.